7 Mistakes to Avoid When Removing Snow

 It’s easy to forget that snow can get really heavy when it’s wet, and people will try to lift too much in order to finish the job quicker.
 It’s best to take your time and try to push as much snow as you can instead of lifting it.

-Discover the safest (and quickest) way to remove snow from your car.
+Discover the most efficient way to remove snow from your car.

 Lifting with your back

 Proper snow shovelling form means facing the snow and keeping your hips and shoulders square.
 Bend with your knees and lift with your legs.
 Be sure to shovel manageable amounts of snow and don’t let it pile up.

-Every Canadian car owner should know these winter driving rules.
+Every Canadian car owner should brush up on these winter driving rules.

 Not working in stages